Sphereon-Opensource/SIOP-OID4VP/README.md

 The Auth Request from the RP in the form of a URI or JWT string needs to be verified by the OP.
 The verifyAuthorizationRequest method of the OP class takes care of this.
-As input it expects either the URI or the JWT string together with optional verify options.
-IF a JWT is supplied it will use the JWT directly, if a URI is provided it will internally parse the URI and extract/resolve the jwt.
+As input it expects either the URI or the JWT string.
+IF a JWT is supplied it will use the JWT directly, if a URI is provided it will internally parse the URI and extract/resolve the JWT before passing it to the provided verifyJwtCallback.
+The jwtVerifier in the verifyJwtCallback is augmented with metadata to simplify jwt verification for each adapter.
 The options can contain an optional nonce, which means the request will be checked against the supplied nonce, otherwise the supplied nonce is only checked for presence.
 Normally the OP doesn't know the nonce beforehand, so this option can be left out.

-The verified Auth Request object returned again contains the Auth Request payload, the DID resolution result, including DID document of the RP, the issuer (DID of RP) and the signer (the DID verification method that signed).
-The verification method will throw an error if something is of with the JWT, or if the JWT has not been signed by the DID of the RP.
+The verified Auth Request object returned again contains the Auth Request payload, and the issuer.

 ---

 **NOTE**

 In the below example we directly access requestURI.encodedUri, in a real world scenario the RP and OP don't have access